xuintl/RobotaPsyche/Feb 14 - Ecosystem/README.md

 - initiation of objects;
 - global and local variables.

 Also, I observed that with some rather simple principles, the entire system seems to be chaos, which is unpredictable.
-I am more convinced that the entire world may be set alive in the innate simplicity and observed unpredictability.
+I am more convinced that the entire world may be set alive in innate simplicity and observed unpredictability.